fahad-zakir/react-weather-app-tutorial/README.md

 https://salty-scrubland-47684.herokuapp.com/

 This React.js tutorial teaches you how to setup an api key and grab the data to change the state of a component with it.
-You will also learn how to use bootstrap and a single element on components best practices.
+You will also learn how to use bootstrap and a single element on a stateless component.
 Detailed comments are used on the components and app.js files.

-Static Version since there is no backend server to grab api data
+This is the Static Version since there is no backend server to grab api data

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).